Skip to main content

 A balance of equities and municipal bonds has historically lowered the overall investment risk (measured by standard deviation) and provided similar after-tax returns compared with an all-equity portfolio.

-Over the 20-year period from 2003-2022, a portfolio of municipal bonds and equities provided comparable after-tax returns with similar or less risk than equivalent Treasury or corporate blends.
+Over the 20-year period from 2005 to 2024, a portfolio of municipal bonds and equities provided comparable after-tax returns with similar or less risk than equivalent Treasury or corporate blends.

 40% / 60% municipal/equity mix assumed less risk with similar return when compared with a 100% equity portfolio.